Uncle Silas: Allusions in other works

 Uncle Silas remains Le Fanu's best-known novel, popular for its themes of betrayal and suspense, along with a noteworthy female protagonist.
 It was the source for Arthur Conan Doyle's The Firm of Girdlestone, and remains a touchstone for contemporary mystery fiction.
-There are also strong connections between Uncle Silas and some of Wilkie Collins' novels, especially The Woman in White; both writers, while recognisably within the Gothic tradition, depict heroines who are far more highly developed than the persecuted maidens of Ann Radcliffe and others.
+There are also strong connections between Uncle Silas and some of Wilkie Collins' novels, especially The Woman in White; both writers, while recognisably within the Gothic tradition, depict heroines who are more credible and nuanced than the persecuted maidens of Ann Radcliffe and others.
+Daphne du Maurier was likely influenced by Uncle Silas, notably in the novels Rebecca, in which a lonely and insecure young woman is tormented by a manipulative female servant, and Jamaica Inn, which centres on an orphaned girl sent to live with her sinister, criminal uncle.

 Film and television adaptations

 A film version, also titled Uncle Silas (though initially released in the United States as The Inheritance), was made by Gainsborough Studios in 1947.
 It was directed by Charles Frank, with Derrick De Marney as Silas and Jean Simmons as the heroine (whose given name was changed from Maud to Carolyn).

 A feature-length British television adaptation was made for the Thames Television series Mystery and Imagination (1968).
 Maud was played by Lucy Fleming with Robert Eddison as Silas.

 In 1977 a West German series Uncle Silas was produced featuring Hannes Messemer in the title role.

 The Dark Angel, a further adaptation starring Peter O'Toole as Silas, premiered on BBC Television in 1989, and was broadcast on PBS in the US on 21 March 1991.

 In October 2021, principal photography began on an adaptation financed by Fís Éireann/Screen Ireland.
 It is being directed by Lisa Mulcahy, with Agnes O'Casey as Maud and David Wilmot as Silas.
 It was released in 2023 under the title Lies We Tell.